 |Tip: Click on your genetic relative to send him or her a message or easily compare (self-reported) surnames in the Ancestry section.|

-If you and your genetic relative have established a sharing connection or are participating in Open Sharing, you can click on your genetic relative to see where you share DNA.
+If you and your genetic relative have established a sharing connection or your relative is participating in Open Sharing, you can click on your genetic relative to see where you share DNA.
 If needed, you can extend a sharing invitation to your genetic relative by clicking on his or her name and then “Request to share.”

 |Tip: The colored dot (located in the Sharing column of your DNA Relatives list) indicates your sharing status with that genetic relative.
 A purple or blue dot means that the individual is either Open Sharing or has already agreed to share results with you.|